Save money when you spend it

 Use Credit Wisely.

-Lastly, I decided to get an Amazon credit card (you get $30 off your first purchase and 3% towards Amazon gift certificates) because I found I was spending quite a bit there every year.
+I decided to get an Amazon credit card (you get $30 off your first purchase and 3% towards Amazon gift certificates) because I found I was spending quite a bit there every year.
+But now I use my Amazon Store Card, which gives a 5% statement credit every month as long as you're a Prime Member.
+You're probably aware that you can link your Discover and Chase credit cards to your Amazon.com account, which enables you to pay with points on Amazon.

 Keeping track of all these cards might sound confusing, but it's really not.
-My Amazon card is only used at Amazon, and likewise for my TJ Maxx card.
-I know to use my business card at Lowes, Home Depot, and restaurants, which I don't visit frequently.
-So the majority of the time I'm really just using my Citibank Card.
-Make your credit cards work for you!
-By the way, none of these cards charges an annual fee.
+My Amazon cards are only used at Amazon, and likewise for my TJ Maxx and Gap cards.
+I'll use Discover or Chase for the 5% category, but the majority of the time I'm using my Spark Card or Upromise Card.
+OK, maybe that's a little confusing.
+The point is, make your credit cards work for you!
+By the way, none of my cards charges an annual fee.

 Join a Cash Back Shopping Portal.

 So here's how I do my online shopping.
 First, I'll do a little research by reading reviews at Amazon and cnet.com.
 Once I know what I want, I'll check a coupon site like DealHunting, TechBargains or Retail Me Not to see if there are any deals floating around.
-Lastly, I head over to Jellyfish (they usually have the highest cash back), FatWallet or ebates to see if they have a cashback link.
-These three sites have saved me hundreds of dollars, in exchange for an extra thirty seconds of my time.
-Both offer a $5 sign up bonus.
+Next, I'll check evreward.com to see who is offering the highest cash back.
+Finally, I'll purchase through either Active Junky, TopCashback, MainStreetShares, Mr. Rebates.
+Fatwallet or Ebates (assuming there is a cashback link).
+These sites have saved me thousands of dollars, in exchange for an extra thirty seconds of my time.
+Some offer a $5 sign up bonus.

 And don't forget to check eBay!
-I bought a lot of great North Face stuff on eBay last year.
-Recently, I joined Big Crumbs, which will give you cash back for shopping on eBay.
+I bought a lot of great North Face stuff on eBay.
+TopCashback, pays one of the highest cash back rewards for shopping at eBay.

 Open an Online Savings Account.

-These accounts are great -- there are no fees and no minimums, and they link to a checking account that you already have.
+Online savings accounts are great -- there are no fees and no minimums and they link to a checking account that you already have.
 I effortlessly transfer money between my online savings and checking account when I'm paying my bills online.
-Since moving my cash from a money market account to an online savings account, I'm receiving ten times as much in interest dividends!
+Since moving my cash from a money market account to an online savings account, I'm receiving five-ten times as much in interest dividends!
 I recommend transferring 10% of every paycheck into one of these online savings accounts.
 It's an easy way to "pay yourself first" and you won't even miss the money.
 Plus you'll be pleasantly surprised at what a tidy sum will have accumulated before you know it!

 That's it for now.
 I'll be updating with more tips so stay tuned!